qiskit-community/qiskit-metal/README.md

 <br><br>

 #### Get help: Slack
 Use the [Slack channel (Join here!)](https://join.slack.com/share/zt-jjgzilxu-1u2FGivroQi64fHajpTWiw) to communicate with the developers and other early-access participats.
+(Troubleshooting: If the Slack invitation has expired, request one by opening a GitHub issue.)

 ## Installation